yichaozeng/cophy_ABC/README.md

 \mu_S = \epsilon_S(\lambda_S + \lambda_C + \lambda_W)
 $$

+where ($\epsilon_H$) and ($\epsilon_S$) range between 0 and 1.

 For the user's information, some parameters are assigned a different name in the code: $\lambda_W$ - `exp_H`, $\epsilon_H$ - `mu_H_frac`, and $\epsilon_S$ - `mu_S_frac`.

-The tutorial provided here is the full procedure to estimate speciation rates from a given cophylogeny, using the BLenD-a / BLenD-b curves and tree sizes as summary statistics.
+The tutorial provided here is the full procedure to estimate macroevolutionary rates from a given cophylogeny, using the BLenD-a / BLenD-b curves and tree sizes as summary statistics.
 This procedure is illustrated with a re-analysis of the cophylogenetic dataset from Van Dam et al. (2024).

 ## Table of Contents
 - [Setup](#setup)